millymij/DiaryApp/README.md

 * Database: DatabaseHelper, DatabaseAdapter
 * Models: DiaryEntry (data class representing a diary entry)
 * ViewModels: MyViewModel (for managing UI state)

+### Getting Started
+1) Clone this repository:
+2) Open the project in Android Studio.
+3) Connect a physical device or create an emulator.
+4) Build and run the app.